madman22/deployserver/README.md

 This is a fairly specifically made tool to easily deploy executables to a linux server systemd service.
 I use it in produciton to update/upload the executable and support files.
 Check the wiki for a screenshot.

+The only external packages are the storm ORM layer on top of bbolt and gorilla mux.
+The javascript and css are links to CDN's.

+- main.go: All source code in one file.
+Sorry!
+- service.txt: Template used to create systemd file
+- index.html: Templated used for injecting the "Page" struct.
+Another sorry for imporper template use!

 Build, then copy the executable and the two supporting files to /opt/deployserver, run executable with root permissions.
 Navigate a web browser to port 8181 on the host.